Autoflow/SecurePHP/doc/timeout.md

     $mysecure->eof();

     // create error report
-    $report = new ConfigError("database error","connection to database failed.", $e);
+    $report = new ConfigError("connection to database failed", "script terminated on database error", $e);

+    // ConfigError is now blocked.
-    // error report will now be send every 30 minutes only
+    // Reminder will be send every 30 minutes
     // if error raises in meantime again.
     $report->raise();